 The most important questions for all who are attacking Gary are as follows: Are you forgiving him for what you perceive in him?
 Are you taking any time to practice the principles of A Course in Miracles?
 Are you looking within at what this is bringing up for you and then forgiving yourself for your fear-based behaviors against adversaries that are not really there?

 It’s not too late for everyone involved to make peace and choose again.
 Just imagine what an impact it would have if the students of ACIM learned that a dispute such as this was healed by applying the principles of the material.
 Would this not speak of the power of choosing the miracle of healing?
 Would it not be the best choice that could possibly be made at this moment?

 I rarely choose to get involved with disputes such as those found in this article.
-I have chosen, however, in this case to do so to point out that attack is never justified and that it is possible (and not too late) to bring sanity and peace to this situation and in a loving manner.
+I have chosen, however, in this case, to do so to point out that the attack is never justified and that it is possible (and not too late) to bring sanity and peace to this situation in a loving manner.
 To do so may bring about a greater good for all students of ACIM and spirituality in general.
-In my heart I know that hidden beneath the insane, fear-based behaviors of those involved is a true dedication to ACIM and its author, Jesus.
+In my heart, I know that hidden beneath the insane, fear-based behaviors of those involved is a true dedication to ACIM and its author, Jesus.
 Furthermore, the individuals engaged in this controversy do indeed make a valid point that there are some ACIM authors and facilitators who lack integrity and do not accurately represent the material.
 But perhaps in the future, rather than attacking those with whom they disagree, a choice could be made to just peaceably part ways from such individuals and let the Holy Spirit decide their futures.
 Furthermore, if these detractors could just choose a miracle and make the transition from analyzing the Course to applying its concepts and principles, they might take themselves (and their students) to a whole new level of understanding and experiencing ACIM and the inner teachings of Jesus himself.